opickford/range/README.md

-# range
+# csrge

+A 'C Software Rendered Game Engine'.

-A fast paced 3D shooter game driven by my own software rendered game engine written in C.
+A game engine specifically designed for a fast paced 3D shooter game written in C.

-For now the game engine development is solely driven by necessity for the game, however, in the future, the engine may be split off into it's own project.
+For now the game engine development is solely driven by necessity for the game, however, in the future, the game may be split off as a separate project.

 ## Installation